Training structure

 Faculty of Science

-A general approach to containment materials will be developed during this teaching unit, covering the properties required for use, the different classes of containment matrices and the associated synthesis methods.
-Structure-property relationships in relation to the containment of radionuclides and/or toxic chemical elements will also be described.
-Materials covered will include glass, glass-ceramics and ceramics.
+A general approach to confinement materials will be developed during this teaching unit, addressing the desired properties, the different classes of confinement matrices, and the associated synthesis methods.
+The structure-property relationships related to the confinement of radionuclides and/or toxic chemical elements will also be described.
+The materials covered will be glass, glass-ceramic, or ceramic.

 Liquid-liquid extraction: kinetics and thermodynamics